 Also, try out our vocal exercises (scales and arpeggios) from our store.
 Each exercise has a female and male version and goes through their respective ranges with 5-speed variations.
 No matter your voice type, you will be able to practice your singing.

 Maintain a correct diet for a healthy singing voice

 It is important to keep the voice hydrated as well as exercise.
 The other factor that comes into play is that you should also eat healthy to maintain a healthy singing voice.
 Remember that anything you eat goes down your throat and essentially past your vocal cords.
-Food can also help keep you hydrated as we have seen.
+Food can also help keep you hydrated, as we have seen.
 Then it can also keep you energetic and vibrant depending on the type of food you eat.
-Eating lots of carbs will make you lethargic and eating light meals filled with protein will help keep you on your feet, which is great for your performances.
-Always just remember to keep a healthy and balanced diet, eat other things in moderation and you should be fine.
+Eating lots of carbs will make you lethargic, and eating light meals filled with protein will help keep you on your feet, which is great for your performance.
+Always remember to keep a healthy and balanced diet, eat other things in moderation, and you should be fine.

 Watch Dr. Dan go over some examples of food and drinks that are great for singers.

 Trying to keep your voice healthy and learning new techniques and exercises too quickly can cause harm to your vocal cords.
 Each exercise and technique should be practiced thoroughly, and I don’t mean a day or two; I’m talking weeks and possibly months.

 One of the quickest ways to hurt your voice is to learn a new technique or exercise without mastering the previous exercise, or just disregarding beginner and intermediate exercises and techniques and jumping right into advanced ones.
 Remember to take things slow and progress at a natural and steady pace, and you will be sure to keep your voice healthy and in tip-top condition.